 - Whether they have worked with any competing brands, and

-- Whether they have any advertisements (TVCs etc) on air at the moment.
+- Whether they have any advertisements (TV adverts, etc.) on air at the moment.

-- You can film them enacting the scene they will be acting in the final TVC by providing them with a script beforehand.
+- You can film them enacting the scene they will be acting in the final TV ad by providing them with a script beforehand.

-- You can see how the talent moves in front of the camera by taking their photos or through taking videos.
+- You can see how the talent moves in front of the camera by taking their photos or by taking videos.

-- Ensure the talent is available for the shoot dates, fits within the budget and has not worked with any competitor brands (if applicable).
+- Ensure the talent is available for the shoot dates, fits within the budget and has not worked with any competing brands (if applicable).
 If you’re shooting New York City for a month, make sure the talent will be allowed to travel in this location without any issues.

-Detail exactly what you would like the talent to do within the self casting tape.
+Detail exactly what you or the client would like the talent to do within the self casting tape.
 If possible, send an example video clearly showcasing exactly what you need the talent to do.

-- A self test casting usually it follows the structure of:
+A self-test casting usually follows the structure of:

 - An introduction (name, age, measurements, what role they are casting for, whether they are available for the shoot and whether they have shot for any competitors or have any ads on air at the moment).

-- Acting out the scene/skills that are required for the shoot.
+- Acting out the scene or performing the skills required for the shoot.

 - Various angles of them (side, front, back and walking towards camera).

-- Camera setup: landscape is always preferred.
+- Camera setup: Landscape format is always preferred.
 Shoot horizontally.

-- Clothing and background: use neutral, uncluttered backdrops and wear solid coloured clothing (white/black) that does not hide how you look.
+- Clothing and background: Use neutral backdrops free of clutter and wear solid coloured clothing (white/black) that does not hide how you look.

-- Recording: place yourself in the center of the frame and look at the camera while filming.
+- Recording: Place yourself in the centre of the frame and look at the camera while filming.

 Now that you’re set up for success, we cant wait to see who you cast for your next project!